Outside (Burna Boy album)

-Background
+Background and promotion

 Described by Burna Boy as a mixtape, Outside consists mostly of Afrobeats, dancehall, reggae and road rap.
 The album features guest vocals from English musicians J Hus, Lily Allen and Mabel.
 Its production was handled by Leriq, Baba Stiltz, P2J, Jae 5, Juls, Chopstix, Steel Banglez, Fred Gibson, Phantom and FTSE.
 The album's opener, "More Life", was one of five songs recorded for Drake's playlist of the same name, released on March 18, 2017.
 However, it was only featured on the outro of More Life's track "Get It Together".
 Burna Boy recorded the album's title track "Outside" on Pete Townshend's studio boat.
 He revealed that "Ye" was unconsciously recorded after a great night out at a Lagos nightclub.
 On January 21, 2018, Burna Boy held a private listening session for the album at the WeRe House in Lekki, Nigeria.
 During the session, he talked about the inspiration behind each track on the album.
 A few days later, he held a second listening session at the Curtain Hotel in London.